Festivals or tshechu are a major part of Bhutanese life and offer a unique cultural insight into this Himalayan Kingdom.

-During the festival, a procession of monks walk down to the river and throw a handful or oranges into the running water to symbolise the relic and to re-enact this important event in Bhutanese history.
+During the festival, a procession of monks walk down to the river and throw a handful of oranges into the running water to symbolize the relic and to re-enact this important event in Bhutanese history.

 This is held in a village in the hills above Punakha at an altitude of 9,1080 feet (2,800 m).
 You will enjoy stunning views over the mountains as well as experiencing the joy of a local festival.

 Paro Tshechu is one of the most popular events in the Bhutanese calendar, as well as being one of the most well attended by tourists and local people.